 Tax firms routinely share client data with payroll providers, document management platforms, and cloud-based tax software.
 Each of those relationships is a potential attack vector.
 Your WISP must include a section requiring you to review vendor security practices, obtain written security assurances, and terminate vendor access when a relationship ends.
 This is a specific FTC Safeguards Rule requirement that generic templates almost universally miss.

-Documenting controls you do not actually have in place — for example, stating that MFA is enforced when it has not been deployed — creates a paper trail of non-compliance rather than protection.
+Documenting controls you do not actually have in place, for example, stating that MFA is enforced when it has not been deployed, creates a paper trail of non-compliance rather than protection.
 Regulators and plaintiff attorneys look for exactly this discrepancy following a breach.
 Your WISP should describe what your firm actually does, paired with a prioritized roadmap to close gaps.
-Our analysis of cyberattacks on tax firms shows how attackers routinely exploit the difference between documented and actual controls.
+For practical guidance on deploying actual controls, see our resources on WISP implementation for small tax firms and ransomware protection for small practices.

 Neglecting Physical Security